dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Date and Time
 ###### Old date api (java.util.Date & java.util.Calendar)
 Before 2014 (introduction of `java.time`) java used these 2 classes `Date/Calendar` to work with dates.
-But it has a lot of problems
+But it has a lot of problems:
 * no time zone
 * no formatting
 * month starts from 0